COVID-19 information for Aboriginal communities

-Aboriginal, Torres Strait Islander and Pacific Islander people aged 35 and over are at higher risk of severe illness from COVID-19.
+Aboriginal and Torres Strait Islander people aged 30 and over with additional risk factors can be at risk of severe illness from COVID-19.

 If you test positive to COVID-19

-While it is not mandatory to self-isolate if you test positive to COVID-19, it is recommended that you stay at home and take steps to protect others by:
+While it is not mandatory to self-isolate if you test positive to COVID-19, it is recommended that you stay at home and take steps to protect others.

 COVID-19 antiviral medicines

 Antiviral medicines target the virus that causes COVID-19, to help stop it from infecting healthy cells in your body and multiplying.
 This means you are less likely to get very sick and go to hospital.

 If you get COVID-19 you might be able to get antiviral medicines.
 Talk to your doctor or Aboriginal Medical Service now about antiviral medicines to find out if you are eligible and if they are right for you.

 Antivirals work best if they are taken within 5 days from the start of COVID-19 symptoms.